Commercial Automatic Door Types we Service

 Repairs are more accurate when the system is classified correctly

 Door type determines which components are most likely to fail, what testing matters, and whether the next best step is repair, calibration, parts replacement, inspection, or full modernization.
 A revolving door problem is not diagnosed like a sliding door problem.
 A balanced door issue is not approached like a standard manual closer failure.
+The automatic door repair vs. replacement guide covers how to evaluate that decision regardless of door type.

 Service contracts work better when visit scope matches the entrance mix

-Door Type-Specific Safety Expectations Matter
+Door Type-Specific Safety Expectations

 Examples of what changes by door type